rgknp/AIDayLabs/lab04.2-deploying_a_scoring_service_to_aks/0_README.md

 ## Lab Completion

-In this workshop we learned how to
+In this lab we learned how to

 - Understand how to create a model file
 - Generate a scoring script and schema file